plandex-ai/plandex/README.md

 💪  Plandex helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on the boring stuff.

 🏎️  Plandex keeps you, the developer, in the driver's seat.
 Though LLMs are extremely useful for coding, they still make a **lot** of mistakes.
 Rather than assuming LLM output will be always be good, Plandex focuses on the inevitable failure cases, offering easy escape hatches and recovery options when a plan goes off the rails or a file patch is generated incorrectly.
-Plandex tightens the feedback loop between the programmer and the AI, making it easy to review changes, reject mistakes, and get a wayward task back on track.
+Plandex tightens the feedback loop between the programmer and the AI, making it easy to review changes, reject mistakes, and quickly get a wayward task back on track.

 🧠  Plandex relies on the OpenAI API and requires an `OPENAI_API_KEY` environment variable.
 Support for open source models, Google Gemini, and Anthropic Claude is coming soon.